nickbaldwin-monster/adinfo/readme.md

 - which date value is displayed? - followup
 - modified date?
 - add legend to tabular columns
+- table of all values in detail view (as per request)?
 - determine what Adzerk means (is it GCTS_AdQuery ? )
 - if any location field undefined, remove it
 - apply xcode 'aggregated' for jobs pt 3 in eu